Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : pinterest

-The combination of aromatic spices and fiery chilies gives Jasha Maroo its distinctive taste and heat.
-The dish is typically served with red rice or as an accompaniment to Bhutanese staple foods.
-Jasha Maroo showcases the bold flavors and spice profiles that are characteristic of Bhutan food, offering a delightful culinary experience.
+The bold spices and fiery chilies give Jasha Maroo its distinct taste and heat, often enjoyed with red rice or as a side to other Bhutanese staples.
+This dish truly showcases the bold flavors and spice profiles that are characteristic of Bhutanese cuisine, offering a delightful culinary experience.

 5. Hoentoe